theypsilon/DB-Template_MiSTer/README.md

 Once you have your database up and running (check previous section to figure out how to set it up), adding files is very straightforward.

 Just upload any file to your repository by using GitHub UI (Add File > Upload files), or via git.
 Once the files show up in your repository, they'll also be added to your database automatically.
-You may see the *Actions* tab in your repository to see how the automation did its magic if you are curious.
+You may see the *Actions* tab in your repository to see how the automation did its magic if you are curious. **NEW:** If you want to add files without uploading them to the repository, you may use the [external_files.csv](external_files.csv) file for that.

 A couple of things to consider when uploading files: